Data Entry Transcription

 Corporate or Financial Transcription

 Corporate transcription, also known as financial transcription, is typing recorded data to create an accurate record relating to the activities of a specific industry or company.
 Information about corporate assets and operations may include technical data or financial terminology.
 Therefore, you must have specific knowledge of corporate operations or the industries in question to qualify for corporate transcription positions.
+If you are hired to transcribe information for a business, you may be asked to perform a wide range of transcription tasks.
+All aspects of company operations must be documented.
+Your responsibilities may include but will not be limited to transcribing:- Meeting minutes

 - Press conferences